 If you walk a bit more upwards after the Gran Canaria Promenade, you will find the Canary Islands Promenade.
 Here we have a sample from all the Canary Islands, also in tiles and even simulating each island in relief with stone.

 A walk through Firgas village

-If we continue walking around we can find some signs showing the way to different trails, souvenir shops and also a gofio mill.
+There is also a gofio mill in Firgas town.
 The mill is from the century XVI and it was refurbished in 1998.
 It works thanks to the force of water and today it is still grinding.
 It was declared Site of Cultural Interest by the Canary Government.
-Towards in 1516 the gofio was already a basic food of the peasants and today it still is for many Canaries.
-Do you remember what is gofio?
-We explained it to you in the San Mateo Market post.
+Towards in 1516 the gofio was already a basic food of the aboriginess and today it still is for many locals.

 We really recommend you La Caldera restaurant, in the town named La Cruz (5 minutes from Firgas village).
 You should try the ‘costillas hervidas con papas y piña‘ (boiled pork ribs with potatoes, mojo sauce and corncob).

-Also they have some delicious spinach and and mushroom croquettes.
+Also they have some delicious spinach and and mushroom croquettes and Canarian food such as ropa vieja, papas con mojo, etc..
 On weekends it is quite difficult to find a table after 1:30 pm.
 So that, we recommend you to go before the Spanish lunch time, which is that time 🙂

 Rural houses and hotels in Firgas